 Emoh Instead (What So Not)

 - “Tom is a good DJ, but that’s all he has going for him”.

 From backyard bungalows to nightclubs to festival stages, (Parklife, Summadayze) – using shoes as drinking-aids and hommus as kryptonite – Melbourne DJ/Producer Tomderson, is not your average 19-year-old.
 Touching on and corrupting Tropical Bass, Moombahton, World House, Dancehall, Trap and Hip Hop without-a-flinch to please the masses and their inappropriate dance-moves; on a nightly basis.

 A residential-comrade at Melbourne’s notorious Can’t Say, (and formally Eurotrash, Rats, The Diner and Fashion Keyboard) his 2012 ‘Melonball Mixtape’ received deserved-acclaim leading to original/remixed releases on Top Billin, Sweat It Out! and Vicious Bitch.

-Bestowed upon him, official edits for Parachute Youth, Snakadaktal and Wax Wreckaz, and international supports to the likes of Nero, Disclosure, Flume, Flosstradamus, Clockwork, RL Grime, Bro Safari, Valentino Khan, Douster, Astronomar, Kissy Sell Out, Savage Skulls, Feadz & Sharkslayer adding to Tomderson’s rapidly increasing repertoire and ableton-license.
+Bestowed upon him, official edits for Parachute Youth, Snakadaktal and Wax Wreckaz, and international supports to the likes of Nero, Disclosure, Flume, Flosstradamus, Clockwork, Rustie, RL Grime, Bro Safari, Valentino Khan, DJ Sliink, Douster, Astronomar, Savage Skulls, Feadz & Sharkslayer adding to Tomderson’s rapidly increasing repertoire and ableton-license.

-With recent radio play on BBC Radio One and a debut EP set to drop in the next 2 months, displaying an epidemic of fresh sounds + boundaries + general-hypnotic-antics; the only way is bottoms up.
+With recent radio play on BBC Radio One and Triple J and a his debut EP gaining big support, the only way is bottoms up.